companieshouse/lfp-appeals-frontend/README.md

 ## How to run it

-To run this app, cd to the root directory, and type the following commands:
-- `npm install`
-- `npm start`

 - Create a redis docker instance with `docker run --name redis-instance -p 6379:6379 -d redis`
-- Ensure the variables in `.env` are set according to your setup.
-For current setup: `REDIS_HOST=127.0.0.1` and `REDIS_PORT=6379`
+- Ensure the variables in `.env.local` are set according to your setup.
-- If you want a different configuration create `.env.<your-env-name-here>` file with the necessary secrets and variables as described on this README.
-The `.env` file contains all non-secret variables.
 - `npm install`
 - `npm start`

-Then open your browswer and go to http://localhost:3000.
+- Then open your browswer and go to http://localhost:3000.

+## Config Files:

+- `.env` is the default config file but it does not have to exist.
+- `.env.local` is the config file for running the app in a local environment.
+- If you want a different configuration create `.env.<NODE_ENV>` file with the necessary secrets and variables as described on this README.
+Note that the `NODE_ENV` variable has to be set with the same name as the config name pretended.